thenimas/archmas-installer/README.md

 - Automated installation with encryption support
 - i3 Window Manager preconfigured with my preferred bindings and visual configuration
 - Preinstalled utilites for coding, file syncing and snapshotting.
 - AUR integration with yay.
-(Flatpak is supported as wel..)
+(Flatpak is supported as well.)

 ## Minimum Requirements
 - 64-bit Intel or AMD CPU